vapoursynth/vapoursynth/doc/pythonreference.rst

 .. py:class:: AudioNode

-   Represents a video clip.
+   Represents an audio clip.
 The class itself supports indexing and slicing to perform trim, reverse and selectevery operations.
-Several operators are also defined for the VideoNode class: addition appends clips and multiplication repeats them.
-Note that slicing and indexing always return a new VideoNode object and not a VideoFrame.
+Several operators are also defined for the AudioNode class: addition appends clips and multiplication repeats them.
+Note that slicing and indexing always return a new AudioNode object and not a AudioFrame.

    .. py:attribute:: sample_type